Kuper-Tech/sbmt-kafka_producer/README.md

 ### Producer class

-To create a producer that will be responsible for sending message to Kafka, copy the following code:
+To create a producer that will be responsible for sending messages to Kafka, copy the following code:

 ```ruby
 # app/producers/some_producer.rb